AvihaiAdler/onereport/docs/routes.md

 #### Routes
 Due to the fact that i have practically 0 knowledge in frontend development (and no real interest in learning it), and due to the fact that, in time of writing, time is a factor - the server talks in _html pages_ rather than JSONs.

+To use this service for bigger frames (i.e. Brigade and above), or to use it as a service for a bigger system will require the replacement of the entire controller layer with a proper RESTful layer (which shouldn't be _that_ complicated considering).

-Baring that in mind - the routes are divided into 5 'sections', Some have a permission level requirement to them.
+With the above in mind - the routes for this service are divided into 5 'sections', Some with a permission level requirement to them.
 As an example one with a role of `USER` may only interact with the routes listed under the users subsection.
 One with the role of `MANAGER` may only interact with the routes listed under the managers subsection and so on.

 ##### Common
 These are the routes everyone have access to